Survival depends on different factors. So no one can tell you exactly how long you will live.

 Survival for all stages

-The outcome for gallbladder cancer depends on how advanced the cancer is when it is diagnosed (the stage of the cancer).
-Sadly, gallbladder cancer is often diagnosed in the later stages when treatment is unlikely to cure it.
+Survival for gallbladder cancer depends on how advanced the cancer is when it is diagnosed (the stage of the cancer).
+Unfortunately gallbladder cancer is often diagnosed in the later stages when treatment is unlikely to cure it.

-In England, almost 50 out of 100 men (almost 50%) survive gallbladder cancer for at least 1 year.
+- almost 45 out of 100 people (almost 45%) survive gallbladder cancer for at least 1 year